ricomariani/CG-SQL-author/docs/user_guide/05_cursors.md

 * all integers, and long integers get _seed_ as their value (possibly truncated)
 * booleans get 1 if and only if _seed_ is non-zero
 * strings get the name of the string column an underscore and the value as text (e.g.   "myText_7" if _seed_ is 7)
-* blobs are not currently supported for dummy data (CQL is missing blob conversions which are needed first)
+* blobs get the name of the blob column and the value as text (e.g. "myBlob7")

 This construct is hugely powerful in a loop to create many complete rows with very little effort, even if the schema change over time.

 ```sql
 declare i integer not null;